John Flemming (racing driver): Maritime Pro Stock Series

-He won his biggest race of his career in 2012 at the annual IWK 250 at Riverside International Speedway, leading 142 laps and finishing ahead of Jonathan Hicken and NASCAR regular Joey Logano.
+Flemming won his biggest race of his career in 2012 at the annual IWK 250 at Riverside International Speedway, leading 142 laps and finishing ahead of Jonathan Hicken and NASCAR regular Joey Logano.
 He would win the 250 again in 2014, this time edging out local favourite Donald Chisholm.

 NASCAR Canadian Tire Series

 Flemming made his NASCAR Canadian Tire Series debut at the 2011 Komatsu 300 at Riverside International Speedway for NOVA Racing, finishing a respectable 12th.

-He made his second career start, again at Riverside, in 2014, this time bring it home in 9th for his first career top 10.
+Flemming made his second career start, again at Riverside, in 2014, this time bring it home in ninth for his first career top-ten.

 Flemming was scheduled to return to Riverside in 2015 to make his third career start, this time for his own team.
-A day before the event Flemming decided to put D. J. Casey in the car instead.
+A day before the event, Flemming decided to put D. J. Casey in the car instead.
 Flemming was impressed by Casey's performance in the Parts For Trucks Pro Stock Tour and upon learning about his dream to race a NASCAR event, decided to give the 20-year-old Casey a shot.
-Casey made the most of his opportunity, finishing an impressive 10th.
+Casey made the most of his opportunity, finishing an impressive tenth.